 In 2018-19 the IJB changed its segment reporting to reflect the IJB's internal management arrangements and is the basis on which financial performance has been reported to the IJB and the IJB's Finance, Audit and Scrutiny Committee throughout the year.
-The annual accounts have also been produced using this segmental reporting providing a consistent basis of reporting for all financial information.
+This new segmental reporting reflects how services are managed across our three main client groups which are Children and Families, Older People and Adult Services.
+The annual accounts have been produced using this segmental reporting providing a consistent basis of reporting for all financial information and resulted in a number of services being allocated to a specific client group.
 The 2017-18 figures have also been restated on this basis.
 This has had no impact on the total expenditure and income reported for 2017-18.

-3 Events after the reporting period
+3 Events After the Reporting Period